gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Diagnostics/Gapotchenko.FX.Diagnostics.CommandLine/README.md

         "/b", @"C:\Temp\Test 1.txt", @"C:\Temp\Test 2.txt"));
 ```

-Another cool thing: if you want to exclude some argument from a built command line then you can just make it `null`:
+Another cool thing: if you want to exclude some arguments from the command line then you can just make them `null`:

 ``` C#
 // 'mode' will have a non-null value if there is a need to specify it.